grafeas/voucher/cmd/voucher_server/README.md

 Repository Groups are used to determine which Repository client should be used to connect to a Repository.

-They are defined as a organization name (usually matching the name of the organization in the repository system) and a URL.
+They are defined as an alias (usually matching the name of the organization in the repository system) and a URL.
+Note that the alias can contain only lower cases letters, dashes and underscores (`[a-z_-]`)

 The URL is used to determine if a repository is owned by a repository group.